 Transforming Climate Finance and Green Investment with Blockchains establishes and analyzes the connection between this revolutionary technology and global efforts to combat climate change.
-The benefits of blockchain come through various profound alterations such as the adoption of smart contracts, which are set to redefine governance and regulatory structures as well as transaction systems in coming decades.
-Each chapter contains a "problem statement" that describes the challenges blockchain technology can address.
+The benefits of blockchain come through various profound alterations, such as the adoption of smart contracts that are set to redefine governance and regulatory structures and transaction systems in coming decades.
+Each chapter contains a problem statement that describes the challenges blockchain technology can address.
 The book brings together original visions and insights from global members of the Blockchain Climate Institute, comprising thought leaders, financial professionals, international development practitioners, technology entrepreneurs, and more.

-- Includes detailed proposals and thorough discussions of implementation issues specific to green economy sectors
+- Includes detailed proposals and thorough discussions of implementation issues that are specific to green economy sectors

 - Relates innovative proposals to existing applications to demonstrate the value add of blockchain technology

-- Covers blockchain for smarter energy sector; blockchain for fraud-free emissions management; blockchain to streamline climate investment; and legal frameworks for blockchain-based climate finance
+- Covers blockchain for the smarter energy sector, for fraud-free emissions management, to streamline climate investments, and legal frameworks for blockchain-based climate finance

 Policy-makers; professionals working on climate change, energy, finance, and international development issues; fintech investors and practitioners; scholars and upper-division undergraduates and graduate students in these areas

-1. A conversation with Dr. Kelce Wilson – An insider of Blockchain
+1: A Conversation with Dr. Kelce Wilson on the Foundations of the Blockchain

 Alastair Marke and Bianca Sylvester